lordoferos/downloadcomics/README.md

 # downloadcomics
+A random collection of python projects

-Copied from Automate with Python Book
+Reference from the Automate The Boring Stuff with Python book